Guidestar-Free Adaptive Optics with Asymmetric Apertures: Introduction

 {\it Is it possible to build an AO system without any additional hardware or measurements, using only computation?} An optical system's point-spread-function (PSF) is related to its wavefront error through a Fourier magnitude squared relationship.
-In principle, one could directly estimate a system's wavefront error from its PSF by solving a phase retrieval (PR) problem.
-Unfortunately, for most optical systems, this problem is fundamentally ill-posed; multiple phase distributions can produce identical intensity patterns due to reflection and conjugation symmetries in the Fourier domain~\cite{fienup1982phase, gonsalves1982phase}.
-Cederquist et al.~demonstrated that one can remove this ambiguity, and make the PR problem well-posed, by using an asymmetric aperture, which has no conjugate symmetries~\cite{cederquist1989wave, martinache2013asymmetric}.
+In principle, researchers could directly estimate a system's wavefront error from its PSF by solving a phase retrieval (PR) problem.
+Unfortunately, for most optical systems, this problem is fundamentally ill-posed; multiple phase distributions can produce identical intensity patterns due to reflection and conjugation symmetries in the Fourier domain~\cite{fienup1982phase, gonsalves1982phase}. \citet{cederquist1989wave} demonstrated that an asymmetric aperture, which has no conjugate symmetries, can remove this ambiguity and make the PR problem well-posed.
 See Fig.~\ref{fig:toy}.
 Still, the high computational costs of iterative phase retrieval algorithms have made computational wavefront sensing systems impractical, until recently.

-Chimitt et al.~\cite{chimitt2024phase,chimitt2025wavefront} recently introduced a practical fully computational approach to wavefront sensing.
-Specifically, they showed that with the help of an asymmetric aperture, one can use a computationally efficient neural network to learn a direct mapping from the PSFs to the underlying phase aberrations.
+\citet{chimitt2024phase,chimitt2025wavefront} recently introduced a practical fully computational approach to wavefront sensing.
+Specifically, their framework leverages an asymmetric aperture to enable a computationally efficient neural network to learn a direct mapping from the PSFs to the underlying phase aberrations.
 However, while their approach eliminates the need for iterative PR, it still requires guidestar-based calibration, where a known point source is used to obtain the PSF before estimating the phase.
 This reliance on calibrated illumination limits its applicability in uncontrolled environments, where point-source references are generally unavailable.